Is Common Law Marriage Recognized in California? Understanding Your Rights

 Rights and Responsibilities of Cohabitating Couples

-Cohabitating couples may not have the legal advantages that marriage brings, but a certain degree of rights still exist to protect their finances, assets, and parental responsibilities.
+Though they do not have the legal advantages ofcouples with licenses, there is a certain degree of rights that still exists for common-law marriages to protect their finances, assets, and parental responsibilities.

 Domestic Partnerships: An Alternative in California

 A domestic partnership is an ideal option for California residents who want to make their relationship official without getting married.
-Domestic partnership is a legally recognized relationship arrangement in California that provides many rights and duties similar to those of marriage, such as hospitalization benefits, inheritance rights, and tax advantages.
+This type of arrangement provides many rights and duties that are similar to that of marriage, like hospitalization benefits, inheritance rights, and tax advantages.

 Steps to Protect Yourself and Your Partner Legally

-Document the existence of your relationship by providing supporting documentation that clearly demonstrates shared financing, common ownership, and beneficiary designations.
-This evidence will assist in clarifying the different aspects of your partnership.
+Make sure to document the existence of your relationship.
+Provide supporting documentation that demonstrates your shared finances, common ownership, and beneficiary designations.
+These will serve as evidence to prove aspects of your relationship.

-A cohabitation agreement may be put in place, detailing each partner’s responsibility and financial arrangement.
+You can also write a cohabitation agreement with details of each partner’s responsibility and financial arrangement.
 The document should outline the steps to take in case the relationship ends.